 At the 1958 Convention, Charles W. Britzius was elected Grand Regent, the restriction of membership to those who were white was removed, and the Fraternity appropriated funds to support extension efforts by employing a Travelling Secretary.
-Robert E. Pope, Zeta '52, who had been appointed Grand Scribe in April, 1956, to succed Brother Ames, and had been subsequently elected to that office, was named to the new position beginning in October, 1959.
+Robert E. Pope, Zeta '52, who had been appointed Grand Scribe in April, 1956, to succeed Brother Ames, and had been subsequently elected to that office, was named to the new position beginning in October, 1959.

-Brother William E. Franklin, Zeta '57, was appointed Editor-in-Chief of The Gear in 1961 and served in that position until 1969, succeeding Brothers Howe and Mercer under whom he had recently served as Assistant Editor.
+Brother William E. Franklin, Zeta '57, was appointed Editor-in-Chief of The Gear in 1961 and served in that position until 1969, succeeding Brothers Howe and Mercer under whom he had recently served as Assistant Editor

 At the Convention in 1962, William K. Rey, Mu '45, was elected Grand Regent, and the Fraternity established the position of Executive Secretary to which the Executive Council appointed Brother Pope.
-For the first time, the Fraternity had a Central Office beginning in 1963.
-Bother Britzins, retiring as Grand Regent, was elected Grand Treasurer, a position he was to hold for twelve years.
-The decade of the sixtics was one of moderate growth with seven chapters being installed.
-Annual alumni gifts, now so important to the Fraternity had entire solution 1964.
+For the first time, the Fraternity had a Central Office beginning in 1963, Borber Britzius, retring as Grand Regent, was elected Grand Treasurer, a position he was to hold for twelve years.
+The decade of the sixties was one of moderate growth with seven chapters being installed.
+Annual alumni gifts, now so important to the Fraternity, were first solicited in 1964.

 The Convention in 1966 elected C. Ramond Hanes, another charter member of Sigma Chapter, as Grand Regent.
 The next Convention (1968) elected an Epsilon Beta charter member as Grand Regent, Dr. Charles E. Wales.
-He was succeeded in 1972 by Dr. George G. Dodd, Zeta '60.
+He was succeeded in 1972 by Dr. George G. Dodd, Zeta 60.

-The Bicentennial Convention in 1976 elected Stephen J. Barth, a charter member of Lambda Beta Chapter, as Grand Regent, and amended its laws better to reflect its longtime character and purpose by describing itself as an engineering social fraternity.
-Through 1976, the Fraternity had initiated 21,923 members.
+The Bicentennial Convention in 1976 elected Stephen J. Barth, a charter member of Lambda Beta Chapter as Grand Regent.
+In 1977, a plan adopted by the 1976 Convention was implemented.
+As a result, women first became eligible for membership under the Fraternity's laws.
+Through 1979, Theta Tau had initiated 22.645 members.